shreyaansh/Local-Remote-Git-Push-Script/README.md

 Script(s) I wrote for pushing my code from my local branch to the remote branch when working in a team environment with a lot of branches being sent for code review and stuff before the code getting pushed to master.

+This repository and readme is to help me remember more about how **_git_** works when working in a team environment and more about how it works.

 It gets the name of the current branch automatically without having to write it out.

 Other helpful commands: